christophsax/seasonalview/README.md

-Graphical User Interface for Seasonal Adjusmtent
+Graphical User Interface for Seasonal Adjustment
 ------------------------------------------------

 An R package that unifies the